No Tags Found!

 Hi,

-Firstly interview is a process whereby you are marketing yourself and demonstrating your skills.
-When you go for an interview, the employer or the interviewer don't know you personally, so they would definitely ask questions which they want to know about yourself and also check if you are recruited for a position would you be fit for the same and the kind of condition you can survive.
-This is because every company has a different kind of work atmosphere and work pressures.
+Firstly, an interview is a process whereby you market yourself and demonstrate your skills.
+When you go for an interview, the employer or the interviewer doesn't know you personally, so they would definitely ask questions to learn about you, assess if you are suitable for the position, and understand the conditions you can work under.
+This is because every company has a different work atmosphere and work pressures.

-Questions ask by interviewer could be anything.
-That could be from a personal to professional or even a general question which might not be related to work.
-This is to see your ability, your patience and your knowledge about the subject.
+Questions asked by interviewers could be anything, ranging from personal to professional or even general questions that may not be directly related to work.
+This is to evaluate your abilities, patience, and knowledge about various subjects.

-So every if you fail in interview it is no a problem, it will make you more powerful and perfect to attend a next interview.
+Therefore, even if you fail in an interview, it is not a problem; it can make you more resilient and better prepared for the next interview.

 From India, Mumbai